ankaAR/bestiario5e/_creatures/dralmorrer-borngray.md

 armor_class: "16 (studded leather, shield)"
 ---

-***Fey Ancestry.*** Dralmorrer has advantage on saving throws against being charmed, and magic can't put him to sleep.
+***Fey Ancestry.*** Dralmorrer has advantage on saving throws against being hechizado, and magic can't put him to sleep.

 ***Lanzamiento de conjuros.*** Dralmorrer is a 7th-level spellcaster that uses Intelligence as his spellcasting ability (spell save DC 13, +5 to hit with spell attacks).
 Dralmorrer has the following spells prepared from the wizard spell list: